aschmolck/mlabwrap/README.txt

 Legend: [...] = omitted output

-Let's say you want to do use matlab(tm) to calculate the singular value decomposition of a matrix.
+Let's say you want to do use Matlab(tm) to calculate the singular value decomposition of a matrix.
 So first you import the `mlab` pseudo-module and
 Numeric: